 Conversely, the biggest disadvantage of building your own CMP is for the same reasons.
 When taking full ownership of their CMPs by building them, companies typically move further away from their core business into unknown waters.
 Building a CMP is not as straightforward as it seems at first sight.
 From a strategic point of view, a company should approach development with caution.

 To avoid wasting resources when deciding to build a CMP, companies must always make a comparison between the cost it takes to build and maintain it against the cost of outsourcing.

 Even so, there are still several scenarios where building your own CMP makes sense.
 For example, if you don’t need to transmit consent to the on-page vendors, you won’t need a CMP with extensive features.

 Building a CMP is not a one-time job—it’s continuous work.
 As regulations evolve, the CMP needs to be adjusted accordingly each time a new court ruling affects our interpretation of the law.

 In fact, a number of clients have cited that the major cost-driver of CMPs is not the initial development but the ongoing maintenance required for a best-in-class, compliant technology.
 As Mila Dimitrova, Data Protection Officer at Nova Broadcasting Group Inc, said, “The dedicated workforce invested in keeping up with industry standards and current legislation and case law did not justify [the costs of maintenance].”

 If, after reviewing the recommendations for building a CMP, you conclude that the best option for your company is working with an established CMP, we can help.
-To learn more about LiveRamp’s CMP capabilities, sign up to LiveRamp Console (it’s free!) and test our platform today.
-If you have additional questions, please reach out to email@example.com.
+To learn about how LiveRamp Privacy Manager can help your business, contact us at [email protected].